 For the Crust

-- Using a food processor, blend the flour, butter, salt, sugar and shredded cheese using the pulse function.
+- Using a food processor, blend the flour, arrowroot powder, butter, salt, and sugar using the pulse function.
 The mixture will look like coarse breadcrumbs.
-(This can be done by hand, just make sure to use your fingertips to keep the mixture cool, your palms will melt the butter and you want to keep everything as cold as possible for a crispy crust).

 - Start adding the ice water a tablespoon at a time and pulse until the mixture starts to come together.
 Make sure not to over mix.